tinmarino/try/speech.md

 Anyway, just do your best because that is the best you can do!

-1/2 examples done.

-Pictore: cave and torch, looking for hints to discard or not while troubleshooting

-Example 1:
-	- CM11 not locking band scenario
+(Example 1)
-        - Declared as a SW problem, band locking issue was a unknown problem we went all over and above the code, input files, reviewing monitoring points trying to identify and/or discard other probable scenarios of known problemas between HW and SW at some moment, we were 6 eyes, 3 brains trying to catch where these was failling... we are yet ignorants in terms of electronic devices but we collect and gather information to create the big picture during this troubleshooting even when we go over and above, the lack of further points to discard or investigate... stopped our investigation maybe tomorrow we are lucky enough to watch a similar case or scenario that help us connect the dots, to create the bigger picture while troubleshooting.
+CM11 not locking band scenario Declared as a SW problem, band locking issue was a unknown problem We went all over and above the code, input files, reviewing monitoring points trying to identify and/or discard other probable scenarios of known problemas between HW and SW.
+At some moment, we were 6 eyes, 3 brains trying to catch where these was failling... we are yet ignorants in terms of electronic devices but we collect and gather information to create the big picture during this troubleshooting even when we go over and above, the lack of further points to discard or investigate... stopped our investigation maybe tomorrow we are lucky enough to watch a similar case or scenario that help us connect the dots, to create the bigger picture while troubleshooting.

 ## 3/ Enumeration: You->We: MJ 1min

 We are small things, we trust what we see.